ayonli/jsext/README.md

 Data are cloned and transferred between threads via **Structured Clone Algorithm**.

-Apart from the standard data types supported by the algorithm, {@link Channel} can also be used to transfer data between threads.
+Apart from the standard data types supported by the algorithm, `Channel` can also be used to transfer data between threads.
 To do so, just passed a channel instance to the threaded function.

 But be aware, channel can only be used as a parameter, return a channel from the threaded function is not allowed.
-And the channel can only be used for one threaded function at a specific time, once passed, the data can only be transferred into and out-from the function.
+And the channel can only be used for one threaded function at a time, once passed, the data can only be transferred into and out-from the function.

 The difference between using channel and generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked